Don’t Believe the Hype

 We found it best to go around lunch, when most of the stands were still open.
 That way, after wandering around gawking at and tasting all the exotic fruit and strange dried leaves, we could go for the menu del día at Aquí Paró Lucho, a sit-down restaurant smack dab in the middle of it all, followed by a lulo and lemon smoothie at Jugos Rigo.

-Beware: Don’t walk to Plaza Minorista from Plaza Botero.
-It looks close on the map, but it’s a long, harrowing walk right through Medellin’s skid row.
+Warning: Don’t walk to Plaza Minorista from Plaza Botero.
+It looks like an easy walk on the map, but it’s not.
+It’s a long, dangerous walk right through Medellin’s skid row.
+We all about “unconventional routes,” but this one’s not worth it.
 Take a taxi or Uber instead.

 Guatapé is beautiful, colorful, and tourist-friendly.